Dry Eye Syndrome

-If you answer “Yes” to any of these questions, you may be showing early signs of dry eye syndrome.
+Any of the above symptoms could be indicators of dry eye syndrome.
 Schedule an eye appointment to discuss these symptoms HERE.

-Should the above approaches prove ineffective in improving your vision, or to reduce dependency on drops, Katzen Eye Group offers a solution called the Palomar Laser System.
-The System uses natural broad-band light (also known as Intense Pulsed Light, or IPL) to unblock tear glands and reduce the influx of inflammatory chemicals around the orbital region.
+Should the above approaches prove ineffective in improving your vision, or if a patient desires to reduce dependency on drops, Katzen Eye Group offers a solution called the Palomar Laser System.
+The System uses natural broadband light, also known as Intense Pulsed Light (IPL) to unblock tear glands and reduce the influx of inflammatory chemicals around the orbital region.
 This therapy leads to a more natural tear film that protects and nourishes the surface of the eye.

 Frequently Asked Questions